-- Your central heating system has a leak.
+- Your central heating system leaks.

-- There’s been a build-up of lime scale and limescale deposits.
+- There’s been a build-up of limescale and limescale deposits.

-- Your boiler is overheating and be restricting the flow of water or the thermostat isn’t working correctly.
+- Your boiler is overheating and be restricting the flow of water, or the thermostat isn’t working correctly.

 Now we’ll look at all of these issues in more depth.

-You’ve Got a Leaky System
+You’ve Got a Leaky System.

 More often than not, you’ll find that the noise from your boiler is coming from a boiler leak.

 This could be in the boiler itself or somewhere in the pipework that runs throughout your home.